-1. If you have a complaint about a mediator or mediation provider in respect of the service they have provided you must first complain to that mediator or the provider.
-All mediators and providers Registered with the CMC are required to have a complaints handling procedure in place.
+1. The CMC requires all Regulated Mediators, Registered Mediation Providers and organisations which run Registered Training Courses to have a published complaints handling procedure in place.
+If you have a complaint about a mediator or mediation provider in respect of the service they have provided you must first complain to that mediator or the provider.

-2. If you are not satisfied with the outcome of your complaint at that stage you may refer the matter to the CMC.
+2. If you are not satisfied with the outcome of your complaint at that stage you may refer the matter to the CMC on one of the grounds set out below.
 This must be done within one month of conclusion of consideration of the complaint by the mediator or provider and in any event within 6 months of the events giving rise to the complaint.
 Complaints received outside these time limits will only be accepted at the discretion of the CMC.

-3. All complaints must be in writing and addressed to the Registrar of the CMC at firstname.lastname@example.org.
-On receipt of your e-mail the Registrar will send you a complaint form to be completed and returned.
+3. All complaints must be in writing and addressed to the CMC Secretariat at firstname.lastname@example.org.
+On receipt of your e-mail the Secretariat will send you a complaint form to be completed and returned.

 4. Complaints can only be considered by the CMC if they concern an individual or organisation which is a member of the CMC.
 The CMC regrets that it cannot consider complaints against non-members.